Chicken Soup aka Jewish Penicillin (not vegetarian)

 Throw bite-sized chicken bits back into pot.

-Add leafy herb, turmeric, pepper, optional herbs
+Add leafy herbs, turmeric, black pepper, optional herbs, salt

 Reheat to a boil briefly before serving.